openbmc/docs/security/obmc-security-response-team-guidelines.md

        - Note that the problem may be in a customized version of OpenBMC but not in OpenBMC itself.
     - Determine which OpenBMC areas should address the problem.
-    - Draft a CVE-like report which includes only:
-       * the vulnerability description: omit OpenBMC specifics
-       * [CVSS metrics][] with explanations as needed
-       * CVE identifiers, if known
-    - Gather data for the security advisory (see template below).
+    - [Create the draft security advisory][] and populate its fields.
+       - The Ecosystem would normally be "OpenBMC" and the package name is normally the repository.
+       - Please describe when the problem was introduced to help users learn if they are affected.
+Use Git tags and commit IDs if known.
+It also may be helpful to say what OpenBMC version is affected.
+For example, if the problem in the original code through OpenBMC release 2.9, the affected version is "<= 2.9".
+         See [OpenBMC releases][].
-    - Use private channels, e.g., email.
+    - Use private channels, for example, email, GitHub draft security advistory, or private direct messaging.
     - Inform contacts this is private work as part of the OpenBMC security response team.
 For example, link to these guidelines.
-    - Coordinate with all stakeholders and keep them informed.
+    - Coordinate with all collaborators and keep them informed.

    Considerations in the [CERT Guide to Coordinated Vulnerability Disclosure][] (SPECIAL REPORT CMU/SEI-2017-SR-022) may guide the process.